Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 ![UART system restore logs](http://i.imgur.com/u8ZMr4Q.png)

-With a some simple `grep` commands we can see how the different components of the system (kernel, binaries and shared objects) can work together and produce the serial output we saw:
+With some simple `grep` commands we can see how the different components of the system (kernel, binaries and shared objects) can work together and produce the serial output we saw:

 ![System reset button propagates to user space](http://i.imgur.com/ASQBsR6.png)

-Having the kernel can help us find weak algorithms used for security purposes, and other weaknesses that are sometimes passed as 'accepted risks'.
+Having the kernel can help us find weak algorithms used for security purposes and other weaknesses that are sometimes considered 'accepted risks' by manufacturers.
 Most importantly, we can use the drivers to compile and run our own OS in the device.

 #### User Space Source Code